Library Capital Campaign

 The Signal Hill Public Library Legacy Wall offers a unique opportunity to support the future of the Library while also recognizing, celebrating or commemorating an important person or persons in your life or in your community.
-Acrylic tiles will be engraved with names and be mounted among others in a beautiful artistic display that will adorn the entryway of the new Library.
+Acrylic tiles will be engraved with names and be mounted among others in a beautiful artistic display that adorn the entryway of the new Library.
 Your legacy tile will become a permanent part of this important building.
 Gift levels start at just $1,000.
 If you are interested in making history and having your name on our Legacy Wall please call 562-989-7330 or visit us at City Hall, 2175 Cherry Avenue, Signal Hill, CA 90755.

 Become a permanent part of the Signal Hill Public Library through the following naming opportunities:

 A prominent gathering spot for the community.
 With the ability to host groups of up to 100 with tables and seating, this space can be used for private events such as receptions, parties and group meetings.
 With its audio visual capabilities, the room can also be used for author talks, trainings and other events.
 An added bonus is the attached galley kitchen with a refrigerator, range, sink and storage cabinets which can be used for an array of events.